ljones140/CV/README.md

 Media Intelligence Software as a Service provider Leading and Coaching application support team.
-Worked closely with business and development department Involved release process as releases from an agile developlment department moved into ops ITIL environment **Gorkana Group** (Jul 2014 to Jan 2015)
+Worked closely with business and development department Involved release process as releases from an agile development department moved into ops ITIL environment

+**Gorkana Group** (Jul 2014 to Jan 2015)
 *Senior Application Support Engineer*
 Creating documentation
-Deal with support issues as escalated from application support team Project work creating and maintaining SQL stored procedures, Perl scripts, PHP pages **Gorkana Group** (Jul 2013 to Jul 2014)
+Deal with support issues as escalated from application support team Project work creating and maintaining SQL stored procedures, Perl scripts, PHP pages

+**Gorkana Group** (Jul 2013 to Jul 2014)
 *Application Support Engineer*
 Working on IT service desk issues